Contributions to site are made by permission of certified industry professionals

 • Donor's Medical Costs are Covered: The recipient’s insurance or the transplant center will typically cover all medical costs related to your donation: evaluation, surgery, hospital stay, and post-operative follow-up appointments for a set period.

 • Donor Expenses Not Covered: You are typically responsible for non-medical expenses like travel, lodging, meals, and lost wages.
-However, the transplant coordinator can help you apply for national programs like the National Living Donor Assistance Center (NLDAC), which can reimburse you for many of these out-of-pocket costs.
+However, the transplant coordinator can help you apply for national programs like the National Living Donor Assistance Center (NLDAC), along with other programs which can completely cover or reimburse you for many of these out-of-pocket costs, including lost wages for time off of work.

 4. Final Approval and Scheduling